1. How do I withdraw from residence? What if I withdraw after the semester begins?

 Full deposit refunds are provided to 1st year students with guaranteed residence only, who cancel prior to the deadline in June.
 To cancel your offer, please do so online through Carleton Central.

 A partial refund of $350 will be issued to any student type who cancels their room reservation online, prior to the deadline in July.

-Please refer to Withdrawing From Residence for information about the withdrawal policy.
+If you wish to withdraw from residence after you have moved in, please refer to Withdrawing From Residence for information about the withdrawal policy.

 2. Do I receive a tax receipt for living in residence?

+Ontario University Residences are not taxed.
 The Department of Housing and Residence Life Services does not issue tax receipts.
 The total amount that Ontario students can claim for residence is $25.
 No receipt is necessary for this claim.
 If you are from another province or out of country, please check with your local government for their income tax requirements.

 3. Should I purchase insurance coverage?